The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-For changes in rates, qualifying R&D expenditure will need to be separated according to the date it was incurred and the appropriate rates applied.
-The RDEC is worth up to 9.72% of qualifying R&D expenditure (8.91% prior to 1 January 2018) to a large company subject to the 19% corporation tax rate and applying the 12% relevant percentage from 1 January 2018.
+To accommodate the changes in the rate of the RDEC, qualifying R&D expenditure incurred in accounting periods that straddle a rate change will need to be separated according to the date it was incurred and the appropriate rate applied.
+The RDEC is worth up to 10.53% of qualifying expenditure after 1 April 2020, (9.72% of qualifying R&D expenditure from 1 January 2018 and 8.91% prior to 1 January 2018) to a large company subject to the 19% corporation tax rate.

 See Example 1.

-For the definition of a large company, see the Outline of tax relief for research and development (R&D) expenditure guidance note.
+For the definition of a large company, see the Research and development (R&D) expenditure ― overview guidance note.

 For details of the qualifying conditions and expenditure, see the Qualifying expenditure for R&D tax relief guidance note.

-The RDEC regime is available to companies carrying on a trade and the company must also carry out qualifying R&D activities in line with the existing definition as set out in the Definition of research and development guidance note.
+The RDEC regime is available to companies carrying on a trade and the company must also carry out qualifying R&D act

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.